SatoryKono/ChEMBL_data_acquisition/README.md

 ```

 Each pipeline writes a deterministic CSV, a `<name>.meta.yaml` metadata sidecar
 and table-quality reports under the same directory.
+The target pipeline also
+generates an organism-level supplement (`organism.output.target_*.csv`) with
+cellularity and multifunctional enzyme flags derived from the post-processing
+step described in `docs/OUTPUT_TARGETS_EN.md`.
 Refer to the
 [output reference](./docs/en/OUTPUT.md) for the complete specification.

 ## Documentation